 Best Lakes in Durango: Durango Lakes Recreation Guide

 No matter the season, heading out to the lake is a great form of recreation.
-Whether going ice skating or ice fishing during the winter, or boating during the summer, there is always something to do in these abundant lakes.
+Whether going ice skating or ice fishing during the winter, or boating during the summer, there is always something to do on the water in these abundant lakes.
 Throughout the state of Colorado, there are more than 4,000 lakes, and Durango is located near some of the best.
-If you love relaxing at the lake during the summer, here are the lakes you need to visit.
+If you love relaxing at the lake during the summer, here are the lakes in Durango you need to visit.

 The Ice Lakes